5 stars

 Nigeria is known for its maritime management sector, and in fact, the Nigerian Maritime Administration and Safety Agency (NIMASA) has been recognized internationally as an industry leader.
 Maritime trade accounts for 95% of the vehicular means of Nigeria’s international trade.
 The sector holds a similar significance in Canada, where marine trade dominates as a means of domestic and international trade.

 Maritime management and marine industries are experiencing high demand following the COVID-19 pandemic and continued supply chain shortages.
-There is an increased financial opportunity in this sector that only continues to grow.
+This sector has increased financial opportunity and will continue to grow.

 Trades